 The trigger.
 Brent has climbed back near eighty dollars after fresh strikes on Iran broke the June truce.

 Three weeks ago a senior Brazilian Treasury official said the Brazil fuel subsidy would be wound down once oil settled near eighty dollars a barrel.
-Oil is now near eighty dollars a barrel, and on Wednesday both chambers voted to keep the money flowing.
+Oil is now near eighty dollars, and on Wednesday both chambers voted to keep the money flowing.

 Brazil Votes $4.8bn for an Oil Shock It Thought Was Ending.
 (Photo Internet reproduction)